furkangraycoding/furkangraycoding/README.md

 Software Developer
 ------------------

 I worked for a Data Analytic company as a Jr.Full Stack Developer.
-Now, I continue my career as a Backend developer on Java Spring side.
+Now, I continue my career as a backend developer at Atmosware Inc..

 * 🌍  I'm based in Antalya, Türkiye
 * ✉️  You can contact me at [furkangray@gmail.com](mailto:furkangray@gmail.com)